zeird/aws-lambda-ses-forwarder/README.md

  checking are used.

-8. The S3 bucket policy needs to be configured so that your IAM user has read and write access to the S3 bucket.
+8. The S3 bucket policy needs to be configured so that your IAM user has read access to the S3 bucket.
 When you set up the S3 action in SES, it may add a bucket policy statement that denies all users other than root access to get objects.
 This causes access issues from the Lambda script, so you may need to replace the deny statement with one like this: